aboelkassem/designing-data-intensive-applications-notes/Chapters/Chapter 5 - Replication/README.md

 ### Write-ahead log (WAL) shipping

-The log is an append-only all writes by the leader to its followers.
+The log is an append-only all written by the leader to its followers.
 It not send SQL query statement, it builds a copy of the exact same data structures as found on the leader.
 This used in PostgreSQL and Oracle.

-The disadvantage of this approach is makes replication closely coupled to the storage engine.
+The disadvantage of this approach makes replication closely coupled to the storage engine.
 If the database changes its storage format from one version to another, it is typically not possible to run different versions of the database software on the leader and the followers.
 Then, upgrades require downtime.

 ### Logical (row-based) log replication

-Another way to decoupled from the storage engine.
-Is to send the data as rows (records) from leader to the followers.
+Another way to decouple from the storage engine.
+Is to send the data as rows (records) from the leader to the followers.
 For delete/update, just use the row identifier to be deleted/updated.

 ### Trigger-based replication

-Is more flexible way to do replication by application code not database system.
+Is the more flexible way to do replication by application code not a database system.

 ## Problems with Replication Lag

-Leader-based replication handles all writes to go through Leader, and read queries go to any replica.
+Leader-based replication handles all writes to go through Leader and read queries go to any replica.
 So, its more suits to serve read-only requests.
 Also, it works asynchronous

 Also, if an application reads from an asynchronous follower, it may see outdated information if the follower has fallen behind.